 31. Annual report

-(1) Notwithstanding the provisions of the Financial Administration and Audit Act 1985, each controlling body shall, not later than 30 November in each year, prepare and furnish to the Minister a report on its proceedings for the year ending on the preceding 30 June.
+(1) Notwithstanding the provisions of the Financial Management Act 2006, each controlling body shall, not later than 30 November in each year, prepare and furnish to the Minister a report on its proceedings for the year ending on the preceding 30 June.

 (2) The Minister shall cause the report of each controlling body to be laid before each House of Parliament as soon as practicable after its receipt by him.

 [Section 31 amended by No. 98 of 1985 s.
-3.]
+3; No. 77 of 2006 s.
+17.]

 Part IV — Administration